Andy McCollum

-Andrew Jon McCollum (born June 2, 1970) is a former American football center who played 15 seasons in the National Football League for three teams.
+Andrew Jon McCollum (born June 2, 1970) is an American former professional football player who was a center for 15 seasons in the National Football League for three teams.
+He played college football at Toledo Rockets.
 He was signed by the Milwaukee Mustangs as a street free agent in 1994.
-He played college football at Toledo.

 McCollum also played for the New Orleans Saints, St. Louis Rams, and Detroit Lions.
 He earned a Super Bowl ring with the Rams in Super Bowl XXXIV.

-Nowadays Andy McCollum coaches the Eureka Wildcats High School Football team.
-He also coaches his sons' football teams.

-Early years
+Early life

 McCollum attended Revere High School in Richfield, Ohio.

 New Orleans Saints

-McCollum was a center for the New Orleans Saints from 1994 to 1999.
+McCollum was a center and guard for the New Orleans Saints from 1994 to 1999.

 St. Louis Rams

 In his first year with the Rams (1999), McCollum was a reserve offensive lineman of the winning team of Super Bowl XXXIV.
 McCollum took over from Mike Gruttadauria as the starting center for the St. Louis Rams in his second year with that team (2000), the first under first-time NFL head coach Mike Martz, their offensive coordinator of the previous year.
-Thanks to a strong offensive line of McCollum, guards Tom Nütten and Adam Timmerman, and tackles Orlando Pace and Ryan Tucker, the Rams won a wildcard playoff berth with a 10-6 won-lost record and 540 points scored (33.8 points per game, 1st in the NFL), but lost a wild card game of the 2000-01 NFL playoffs to the New Orleans Saints, despite Kurt Warner's 365 yards in the air, the offensive line allowing 2 sacks for 15 yards.
-The following year, the Rams' record was a powerful 14-2 and 503 points scored (31.4 points per game, 1st in the NFL), winning the west division title again.
-In the 2001-02 NFL playoffs with the same offensive line except for Rod Jones (offensive lineman) replacing Tucker at right tackle, St. Louis won the divisional round game against the Green Bay Packers and the NFC championship game against the Philadelphia Eagles with over 200 net passing yards in each game.
+Thanks to a strong offensive line of McCollum, guards Tom Nütten and Adam Timmerman, and tackles Orlando Pace and Ryan Tucker, the Rams won a wildcard playoff berth with a 10–6 won-lost record and 540 points scored (33.8 points per game, 1st in the NFL), but lost a wild card game of the 2000–01 NFL playoffs to the New Orleans Saints, despite Kurt Warner's 365 yards in the air, the offensive line allowing 2 sacks for 15 yards.
+The following year, the Rams' record was a powerful 14–2 and 503 points scored (31.4 points per game, 1st in the NFL), winning the west division title again.
+In the 2001–02 NFL playoffs with the same offensive line except for Rod Jones (offensive lineman) replacing Tucker at right tackle, St. Louis won the divisional round game against the Green Bay Packers and the NFC championship game against the Philadelphia Eagles with over 200 net passing yards in each game.
 However, the Rams lost Super Bowl XXXVI to the New England Patriots, despite 337 net passing yards.
-In 2002, Warner was injured for most of the year, replaced by Marc Bulger, less effective as the Rams missed the playoffs with a record of 7-9.
+In 2002, Warner was injured for most of the year, replaced by Marc Bulger, less effective as the Rams missed the playoffs with a record of 7–9.